signalfx/splunk-otel-collector/internal/confmapprovider/discovery/README.md

 # Discovery confmap.Provider (Experimental)

 **This component should not be considered stable.
-At this time it is only available for testing and validation purposes.**
+At this time its functionality is provided for testing and validation purposes only.**

 The Discovery [confmap.Provider](https://pkg.go.dev/go.opentelemetry.io/collector/confmap#readme-provider) provides the ability to define Collector service config through individual component yaml mappings in a `config.d` directory: